 Spot gasoline in San Francisco gained for a second a day against futures after Valero Energy Corp.
-(VLO) said the catalytic cracker at the Benicia refinery in Northern California will be shut for “several days” of work.
+(VLO:US) said the catalytic cracker at the Benicia refinery in Northern California will be shut for “several days” of work.

 Valero’s 170,000-barrel-a-day Benicia plant will keep the fluid catalytic cracker, which upgrades heavy gasoil into gasoline and other lighter products, out of service until compressor repairs are complete, Bill Day, a spokesman at the company’s headquarters in San Antonio, said in an e-mail.
 The plant flared gases yesterday after a mechanical issue, a notice to the California Emergency Management Agency shows.